Explainable Generative Deep Learning for plant transcription factor binding sites discovery

 Step1: Input data box where the user can either paste or upload the input files.
-Inputs are DNA sequence in FASTA format and 3D TF structure generated from Alphafold2 in pdb format.
+Inputs are DNA sequence in FASTA format with unique sequence identifier and 3D TF structure generated from Alphafold2 in pdb format.
 In the first part user can only paste or load the example while the pdb file will be copied to the user destination page by default.
 Here, ABF2 TF is being used as by default pdb file.
 In the upload section, user needs to upload both sequence and pdb files.
 It either of the files were not uploaded and submitted, the page will throw error regarding the same.

 Step2: Upon submission, a loading page will appear until the results are ready.